 Some occupations are regulated in Canada, which means you must obtain a licence to practise or a certificate of qualification.
 Different provinces/territories have different rules in place and different regulatory bodies as well.
 If your occupation is regulated, contact the relevant bodies well in advance to go through the assessment and licensing process.

-For more info, read the “Find out if your occupation is regulated or non-regulated” section in Finding a job and working in Canada.
+For more info, read “Find out if your occupation is regulated or non-regulated” in Finding a job and working in Canada.

-Do I have to notify any Canadian organization when I start freelancing?
+Do I have to notify any Canadian organisation when I start freelancing?

 Otherwise, you have to register your business as a corporation, a sole proprietorship or cooperation.